First Alert Forecast: Laura and Marco there, storms and heat here

 Mercifully, no other systems in the Atlantic Basin pose a quantifiable or definable threat to North America right now.
 Please remain alert and prepared into September, though!
 All you need: wect.com/hurricane.

-Your First Alert Forecast for the Cape Fear Region for Monday features variable clouds and a seasonable 50% chance for a shower or heavy storm.
-Amid light south breezes, temperatures will run to middle 80s.
+Your First Alert Forecast for the Cape Fear Region features variable clouds and odds from 30% Monday night to 50% Tuesday for a shower or heavy storm.
+Amid light south breezes, temperatures will run from the steamy middle 70s to the middle 80s.

 Catch your seven-day planning forecast for Wilmington, including an option for sizzling 90s to mix in by midweek, right here.
 Or, tap your WECT Weather App for a full ten-day forecast for whatever location you choose!